Kemuning–Shah Alam Highway: Tolls

 The Kemuning–Shah Alam Highway uses opened toll systems where all toll transactions at both toll plazas on the Kemuning–Shah Alam Highway are conducted electronically via Touch 'n Go cards or SmartTAGs starting 13 January 2016.
 Cash payments are no longer available.
-In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% to 15%.
+In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% and 15%.